kristoferlund/ic-pos/README.md

 - `getMerchant` - returns the store configuration for a given principal.
 - `updateMerchant` - updates the store configuration for a given principal.
-- `getLogs` - The canister maintains a debug log that can be fetched using this method.
 - `setCourierApiKey` - sets the Courier API key used to send email and SMS notifications.
 Only the canister controller can call this method.
+- `setLedgerId` - sets the ledger id to monitor for transactions.
+Only the canister controller can call this method.
+- `getLogs` - The canister maintains a debug log that can be fetched using this method.

 In addition to the public methods, the canister uses a [timer](https://internetcomputer.org/docs/current/motoko/main/timers/) to monitor ledger transactions.
 When a new transaction is found that matches a configured store – depending on the store settings – the canister will send a notification either by email or SMS.